XTimt/LEDDMX/README.md

 ![LEDDMX Icon](https://github.com/XTimt/LEDDMX/blob/main/icons/icon.png)

-LEDDMX is a custom Home Assistant integration for Bluetooth lighting devices compatible with the LED LAMP app.
+LEDDMX is a custom Home Assistant integration for Bluetooth lighting devices compatible with the LED LAMP app, with device names in the format `LED DMX XX-YYYY`.

 The integration has been tested with the **LEDDMX-00** device, but according to the available documentation, the same BLE commands should also work with **LEDDMX-03**.